 Is calisthenics better than gym training or not?

-The short and simple answer is it really depends on what you are looking for because both training calisthenics or going to the gym brings its own benefits.
+The short and simple answer is it really depends.
+It depends because different people are looking for different things and both calisthenics or going to the gym have their own benefits and differences.

-Below I’m going to get deeper into that topic so you can see for yourself what you prefer and why.
+Below I’m going to get a lot deeper on that topic so you can see for yourself what would you prefer and why.

-You are also going to learn what are the main differences between them, which one is better for you and the best way to get the max out of them both.
+By the end of the article, you are going to learn what are the main differences between them, which one is better for you and what is the best way to get the max out of both of them.

 So without any further ado let’s start with the good stuff…